rishabgo/spring-integrationtest-poc/README.md

 # spring-integrationtest-poc
 Integration test in springboot for rest API's

-# Various Integration Test are covered in this project
+# Following things are covered in this project
-- Integration test using embedded database like H2 in memory db
+- Integration test MYSQL test container.
+Any other database image can also be used.
-- Interation test using MYSql test container
+- Using Mockito to mock dependencies.
+- Using MockMVC to make API call.